 Why Choose Total Dental Solutions for Emergency Dental Care?

-First and foremost, you should contact our office if you even think you’re experiencing a dental emergency.
+First and foremost, you should contact our dental office if you even think you’re experiencing a dental emergency.
 If it turns out that you need professional help, we’ll schedule you for an appointment right away.
-In the meantime, here are some of the best ways to handle common dental emergencies and take control of the situation:
+In the meantime, here are some of the best ways to handle common dental emergencies and take control of the situation.

 The best thing you can do is keep up with your daily brushing and flossing routine, as this will prevent small problems from developing that can eventually turn into big emergencies.
 This is also why it’s important to attend at least two checkups each year—Dr. Hoop can find the early signs of an issue and treat it before it becomes more advanced.
 It’s also wise to wear a mouthguard whenever you play sports and preserve your teeth by not chewing on items like ice, pen caps, fingernails, etc.